The Fritz Reuter

 More than 260 Poles made up half the 515 “souls” aboard, the largest number of Poles who had arrived in the colony at any one time.
 Scandinavians, Germans and Italians made up the balance.

-Immigration officials would typically have counted the fritz reuter passengers as 422 “statute adults” but immigration officials did not count them this time.
-These “foreigners” had arrived apparently against the express order of the colonial government, a government that had bluntly stopped “foreign” immigration.
+Immigration officials would typically have counted the fritz reuter passengers as 422 “statute adults” but immigration officials did not count them.
+These “foreigners” had arrived apparently against the express order of the colonial government, a government that a few months earlier bluntly stopped “foreign” immigration.

 On the surface, the matter seemed simple: